In this Article

 Causes of Black Stools During Pregnancy

 It is commonly believed that dark coloured foods cause dark stools.
 Watch out for black or blue foods and talk to your doctor about managing your diet to balance out your nutritional intake.
-It is also recommended that you stay away from any food prepared with artificial food colouring during this period.
+It is also recommended that you stay away from any food prepared using artificial food colouring during this period.

 3. Iron Supplements